 Joe joined Watsi on December 21st, 2017.
 Two years ago, Joe became the 3275th member to automatically support a new Watsi patient every month.
-Since then, 2,553 more people have become monthly donors!
-Joe's most recent donation traveled 8,500 miles to support Hannah, a mom of two young children from Kenya, to fund a mastectomy.
+Since then, 2,681 more people have become monthly donors!
+Joe's most recent donation traveled 8,500 miles to support Adrian, a 6-year-old from Kenya, to fund surgery for his hypospadias.

 Joe has funded healthcare for 34 patients in 9 countries.